What are Sunomono, Agemono, Nimono, and Itamemono?

-If you have eaten Japanese dishes several times before, you may know the Japanese foods whose name includes the word, “Mono (物, or もの)”.
+If you have enjoyed a Japanese meal several times before, you may know Japanese food whose name includes the word “Mono (物 or もの)”.

-“Agemono (揚げ物)” is the Japanese word for deep-fried foods.
-As you can see in the photo above, Tempura is a quintessential Japanese dish of this category.
-In addition to Tempura, Karaage, Tonkatsu, and Furai are also Japanese dishes that represent Agemono.
+Next, “Agemono (揚げ物)” is the word for Japanese deep-fried foods.
+As shown above, Tempura is a representative of this category.